isgilman/CompSkillsF16/Homework/HW7/HW7.md

 	a.
 Change all OTU counts to relative abundances (the relative abundance is the read counts--the number in columns--divided by the total count in *Total*)

 	b.
-Drop the following columns (or just don't add them): ID, time, sampleID, Day, Batch_ID, Date
+Drop the following columns (or just don't add them): 'ID', 'time', 'Week', 'Day', 'Batch_ID', 'Date'. **NOTE** you will keep the column 'sampleID' and 'patientID'

 3. In a different dataframe, called *summaryByWeek*, compute the average relative abundance of *each OTU for each patient for weeks 1 and 10* (that is, each patient will have two rows).
-This dataframe will also lack columns: *ID, time, sampleID, Day, Batch_ID, Date*
+This dataframe will lack columns: 'ID', 'time', 'Week', 'Day', 'Batch_ID', 'Date'. **NOTE** you will keep the column 'sampleID' and 'patientID'.

 	a.
 Be sure to update the Totals column to be the total reads for each of the two weeks